Please see below a number of questions that we get asked regularly, in relation to children matters during divorce and separation.

 Do I have Parental Responsibility and what does it mean?

-Mothers automatically have PR for their child.
+Mothers automatically have Parental Responsibility (PR) for their child.
 Fathers automatically acquire PR upon marriage to the Mother.
 If a child was born prior to 1.12.2003 and the parents are not married, the Father does not have PR.
 If born after that date, the Father can have PR, but only if they are listed as the child’s father on the birth certificate.
 If you do not have PR we can discuss with you routes to acquire it.

 PR is about having responsibility for your child.
 All parties with PR should be involved in important life decisions, but it does not mean that the day to day decisions of the parent with care of the child should be interfered with by the other parent.